deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

     ```shell
     usage: deckhouse-controller helper change-registry [<flags>] <new-registry>

     Change registry for deckhouse images.

     Flags:
       --help               Show context-sensitive help (also try --help-long and --help-man).
       --user=USER          User with pull access to registry.
       --password=PASSWORD  Password/token for registry user.
       --ca-file=CA-FILE    Path to registry CA.
-    --insecure           Use HTTP while connecting to new registry.
+      --scheme=SCHEME      Used scheme while connecting to registry, http or https.
       --dry-run            Don't change deckhouse resources, only print them.
       --new-deckhouse-tag=NEW-DECKHOUSE-TAG
                           New tag that will be used for deckhouse deployment image (by default
                           current tag from deckhouse deployment will be used).

     Args:
       <new-registry>  Registry that will be used for deckhouse images (example:
                       registry.deckhouse.io/deckhouse/ce).
 By default, https will be used, if you need
-    http - provide '--insecure' flag
+                      http - provide '--scheme' flag with http value
     ```

 * Wait for the Deckhouse Pod to become `Ready`.
 Restart Deckhouse Pod if it will be in `ImagePullBackoff` state.